 Excellence: AIIAS values excellence.
-It is a community where continuous improvement and the pursuit of excellence are a way of life.
-This includes pursuing high standards as part of devotion to God.
+AIIAS prizes continuous improvement and the pursuit of excellence are a way of life including high standards as part of devotion to God.

 Integrity: AIIAS values the honorable, transparent, and honest.
 It encourages and practices ethical behavior that displays high moral standards in personal and organizational action.